Fel1Dev/WaiterTools/README.md

 # Waiter Tools Services

-WaiterTools is a NodeJs API to get information from a restaurant created in _____ app using the associated user and password.
+WaiterTools is a NodeJs API to get information from a restaurant created in WApp using the associated user and password.

 ## Installation & Run